 Last year, while running errands in the city (Denver), I parked in front of a tree trimmer (arborist) and his crew.
 I asked about the pile of branches stacked on the curb.
 These guys were more than happy to load the branches into my car.
 At this point, I had no idea these tree branches would evolve into a branches and boxwood centerpiece.

 First, I had to ignore my family’s fake enthusiasm when they saw the branches next to the garage.
 I made the decision to slice the branches.
 I still didn’t have a plan, but at least the branches were no longer stacked like firewood (with their leaves intact) on the side of the house. #goals

 My options to up-cycle the branches increased when I sliced them down into stackable pieces.
 I created a wreath with the sliced branches using a cardboard form as the base for the wreath.
 But the branches wreath looked bland.

 And I remembered the small boxwood wreaths that were in a holding pattern of their own.
 I couldn’t figure out what to do with my set of three boxwoods from my favorite online decor site.
-I played with a layered look of the boxwood wreath and the sliced branches wreath.
-I added a candle for what had transformed into a branches and boxwood centerpiece.
+So I layered the boxwood wreath and the sliced branches wreath.
+A candle transformed the two in a centerpiece.

 branches + boxwood |